PICTURE PERFECT PREGNANCY

 I called my midwife and told her I believed I had just lost my mucus plug and was going to call my husband to tell him the good news.
 While on the phone with her however, I felt a large gush.
 She began asking me more and more questions with urgency and ultimately had me send her a picture.
 She called me back immediately and told me I needed to sit down.
 She informed me that the globs were not actually a mucus plug but thick, green meconium & the gush was my waters.
 Because the meconium was so formed and actually had some of the baby’s hair and vernix in it she was concerned that the baby had turned breech.
 She explained that this automatically risked me out of the birth center, that the baby had a moment of stress and I needed to get to a hospital ASAP.

 At this point, my ears were just ringing.
-My heart was pounding and the marathon of my life I had just spent 9 intense months preparing for doing naturally at my birth center was being ripped from me.
+My heart was pounding and the marathon of my life I had just spent 9 intense months of pregnancy preparing for a natural birth center birth that was being ripped from me.
 The rest of this story is a complete blur…

 10/1/15 – 9:45 pm 1cm/80 effaced/ -2 station

 We arrived at the hospital at 9:30pm with my doula and zero signs of labor.
 The doctor ordered Pitocin right away (2 drips/minute).
 My husband was such a saint putting a sign on the door that this was not my birth plan, to be sensitive to the situation and that no medication was to be offered.
-He was such an advocate using BRAIN to determine the necessity of procedures and asking doctors and nurses for time to discuss things before making decisions.
+He was such an advocate using B.R.A.I.N.
+(Benefits, Risks, Alternatives, Intuition, do Nothing) to determine the necessity of obstetrical procedures and asking doctors and nurses for time to discuss things before making decisions.
 Let me tell you folks…even having all the background from Bradley, it is a very scary thing to have doctors pressure you into something they tell you is best for your baby.

 10/2/15 3:30a 3cm / 80% / -2